Otiprio Ear Drops Prescribing Information

 Dosage and Important Administration Instructions

-- Administer OTIPRIO as a single intratympanic administration of one 0.1 mL (6 mg) dose into each affected ear, following suctioning of middle ear effusion.
+● For bilateral otitis media with effusion, administer OTIPRIO as a single intratympanic administration of one 0.1 mL (6 mg) dose into each affected ear of pediatric patients (6 months of age and older), following suctioning of middle ear effusion.

 Preparation of OTIPRIO